Git stores everything in its database not by file name but by the hash value of its contents.

 **Three states of GIT: ** modified, staged and committed

-means that you’ve changed the file but have not committed it to your database yet.staged
+modifiedmeans that you’ve changed the file but have not committed it to your database yet.stagedmeans that you have marked a modified file in its current version.committedmeans that the data is safely stored in your local database.

 Git’s workflow: